egaba/ember-yup/README.md

 Say you want your controls to set numeric values instead of strings.
 If you want Yup to cast your data, you'll need to do two things:

-1. Update the mutation action to update the `field.value`
+1. Add an `onInput` action on the form field component to mutate the field's value
-2. Add an `onInput` action on the form field component to mutate the original value
+2. Mutate `field.value` on the control instead of the original value

 Before:
 ```html